 There are few features that enamor a watch enthusiast like a chronograph function.
 I am not sure exactly what it is that draws us in, but their popularity among enthusiasts speaks for itself.
 With limited objective purposes that a wristwatch can provide outside of telling the time, it could simply be the fact that a chronograph gives us another way to interact with these machines we obsess over.

-If that was the only factor, wouldn’t we all just aspire for the most complicated watch that we can afford.
+If that was the only factor, wouldn’t we all just aspire for the most complicated watch that we can afford?
 It must go deeper than that.
-The chronograph function turns our watch we love into an actual tool.
-It makes them easier to justify their necessity of ownership, not only to yourself, but to your significant others as well (and isn’t that what really matters)!
+The chronograph function turns the watch we love into an actual tool.
+It makes them easier to justify their necessity of ownership, not only to yourself but to your significant others as well (and isn’t that what really matters)!

 How many types of Chronographs are there?

 As we evaluate the chronograph there are several ways to provide this functionality to our timekeepers.
-There are affordable quartz offerings, hand winding mechanical movements, automatic mechanical movements, and then the jaw dropping artistry coming out of the ultra-luxury brands such as A. Lange & Sohne or Breguet.
-Add to this the fact that almost every brand all the way from entry level to ultra-luxury, both mainstream and micro brand, create a watch with a chronograph and we are certainly spoiled for choice.
+There are affordable quartz offerings, hand-winding mechanical movements, automatic mechanical movements, and then jaw-dropping artistry coming out of the ultra-luxury brands such as A. Lange & Sohne or Breguet.
+Add to this the fact that almost every brand all the way from entry-level to ultra-luxury, both mainstream and micro brands, creates a watch with a chronograph and we are certainly spoiled for choice.

 Are all chronographs expensive?

 Time to slam on those brakes!
 If you’re reading this article, you very well could be in my same shoes.
 A mere mortal, with enough money to pay for things you need and a little extra for the fun stuff.
 Unfortunately for us instead of choosing a perfectly fine hobby like collecting rocks or another free medium, you chose wristwatches; A hobby most enjoyed by those with copious amounts of spare cash.